TrellixVulnTeam/swahilipython_SCMU/Doc/library/winreg.rst

 .. function:: LoadKey(key, sub_key, file_name)

-   Creates a subkey under the specified key and stores registration information from a specified file into that subkey.
+   Creates a subkey under the specified key and stores registration information kutoka a specified file into that subkey.

    *key* is a handle returned by :func:`ConnectRegistry` or one of the constants :const:`HKEY_USERS` or :const:`HKEY_LOCAL_MACHINE`.

    *sub_key* is a string that identifies the subkey to load.

-   *file_name* is the name of the file to load registry data from.
+   *file_name* is the name of the file to load registry data kutoka.
 This file must have been created with the :func:`SaveKey` function.
 Under the file allocation table (FAT) file system, the filename may not have an extension.

    A call to :func:`LoadKey` fails if the calling process does not have the :const:`SE_RESTORE_PRIVILEGE` privilege.
-Note that privileges are different from permissions -- see the `RegLoadKey documentation
+Note that privileges are different kutoka permissions -- see the `RegLoadKey documentation
    <https://msdn.microsoft.com/en-us/library/ms724889%28v=VS.85%29.aspx>`__ for
    more details.